-If any motor fails the below tests, the motor is defective and must be replaced.
+If any motor fails the below tests, do not install the new control module.
+The motor is defective and it also must be replaced.
+The new control can fail if placed on a defective motor.

 - Using an ohmmeter check the resistance from any one of the motor connector pins to the aluminum end plate of the motor.
-This resistance should be greater than 100k ohms. - 2.
-Check the resistances between each of the three motor connector pins.
+This resistance should be greater than 100k ohms. - Check the resistances between each of the three motor connector pins.
 These should all read approximately the same resistance within an ohm. - 3.
 Check to see if the blower wheel spins freely.